SameerJadav/web/src/content/blog/reusable-link-component.md

 }
 ```

 We check if `href` is starting with a `https` or `mailto` protocol.
 This is a simple check, and you can find more robust methods using the hostname, protocol scheme, etc...
-You can find the source code in my [GitHub repository](https://github.com/SameerJadav/sameerjadav.me/blob/main/src/components/Anchor.tsx).

 You can make many reusable components like this and increase your productivity while reducing repetitive code.
 If you have any suggestion, you can share it with me on [X (Twitter)](https://twitter.com/SameerJadav_) I am looking for developer friends.